 I remember Ransom Riggs, author of Miss Peregrine’s Peculiar Children series, collecting old photos with unknown stories.
 According to him, he’s been fond of collecting them from flea markets, apparently, worth of cents.

 Because he wanted to know the situation of the persons in the photos, unfortunately, remained unknown up to this point, he created his own.
 Thus, the peculiar children existed.

 35. Transforming Mundane Daily Routines into Extraordinary Events

 When you’re a writer, you’re aware that your keen sense towards others is sharper than the average person, aren’t you?
 You have this tendency to go deeper into your thoughts by watching persons passing by.
 You observe how they look, how they act, how they talk, etc.

 Using that skill as an advantage, crafting an extraordinary story out from this mundane can be a great and profound experience.
 It’s possible.
 I did that when I was sitting in front of a bookstore while waiting for my sister to arrive.

 Upon waiting for her to come, I leaned against the wall and crossed my legs with my phone in my hand with the notepad application open.

-When the persons sitting beside were busy skimming through social media, I got a wonderful storyline for one of my pending books to write, “Finding The Death Princess,” a sci-fi romance novel I plan to start working in a few months (after finishing the ones listed in early 2019).
+When the persons sitting beside me were busy skimming through social media, I got a wonderful storyline for one of my pending books to write, “Finding The Death Princess,” a sci-fi romance novel I plan to start working on in a few months (after finishing the ones listed in early 2019).